-However, entering a 10-15 year bond with a dog isn’t easy, and it requires a whole lot commitment, time and organization.
+However, entering a 10-15 year bond with a dog isn’t easy, and it requires a whole lot of commitment, time and organization.

 However, if you can persist and dedicate yourself to a dog, you will welcome a new best friend in your household and everyday life.

 The Corgi Basset is the hybrid breed that consists of a Basset Hound and a Welsh Corgi and is a smart, cute and curious crossbreed canine.